Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

-As we did for $i$, $i^*$ and $i^!$, in the Schurian case, we will use the same notation $j, j_!$ and $j_*$ for the natural extensions of these functors to the ind-completions, i.e., the categories $A\lmod$ and $A\u\lmod$.
-The following lemma describes the effect of these functors on indecomposable projective and injective objects.
+In the locally finite Abelian or Schurian cases, we may use the same notations $i, i^*, i^!$ for the natural extensions of these functors to the ind-completions $\Ind(\R), \Ind(\R\d)$ or $\Ind(\R_c), \Ind(\R\d_c)$, respectively.
+Similarly, we will use the notations $j, j_*, j_!$ for the extensions of these to the appropriate ind-completions, assuming the equivalent conditions from Lemma~\ref{recollementk} hold in the locally finite Abelian case.

-\begin{lemma} Continuing with the above setup, let $P(b)$ (resp., $I(b)$) and $P\u(b)$ (resp., $I\u(b)$) be a projective cover (resp., an injective hull) of $L(b)$ in $\R$ and a projective cover (resp., an injective hull) of $L\u(b)$ in $\R\u$.
-For $b \in \B\u$, we have that
+\begin{lemma} Continuing with the above setup, assume either that $\R$ is finite Abelian, essentially finite Abelian, or Schurian, or that $\R$ is locally finite Abelian and the equivalent conditions from Lemma~\ref{recollementk} hold.
+For $b \in \B\u$, let $P(b)$ (resp., $I(b)$) and $P\u(b)$ (resp., $I\u(b)$) be a projective cover (resp., injective hull) of $L(b)$ in $\R$ and a projective cover (resp., injective hull) of $L\u(b)$ in $\R\u$.
+Then we have that

 Moreover, the adjunction gives isomorphisms